lajohnston/eco/README.md

 ## Systems

-Systems contain your game logic and behaviour.
-To help you, Eco provides filters that iterate through entities containing a certain combination of components.
+Systems are your game logic and behaviour.
+Eco doesn't handle these, but provides methods to iterate through entities that have certain combinations of components.

     // Iterate through entities with 'position' and 'vector' components